Oranotse/aws-restart-portfolio/Labs/Compute/Creating an EC2 Instance in the CLI/README.md

 ## What I Learned

 This lab showed me how to build and capture a configured EC2 instance entirely through the CLI without touching the console.
-I learned how **UserData scripts** automate software installation at launch, how `aws ec2 wait` handles timing without guesswork, and why cleaning up credentials before creating an AMI is a security best practice.
+I learned how **UserData scripts** automate software installation at launch, how `aws ec2 wait` handles timing without any guessing, and why cleaning up credentials before creating an AMI is a security best practice.
 Most importantly, I now understand that a custom AMI is what makes **Auto Scaling** possible, it gives AWS a ready-made template to spin up new instances automatically.